Toy Example - Tabularized GiGL#

 Split Generator#

-The Split Generator reads localized subgraph samples produced by Subgraph Sampler, and executes the user specified split strategy logic to split the data into training, validation and test sets.
-Several standard configurations of SplitStrategy and corresponding Assigner classes are implemented already at a GiGL platform-level: transductive node classification, inductive node classification, and transductive link prediction split routines.
-For more information on split strategies in Graph Machine Learning checkout these resources:
+The Split Generator reads localized subgraph samples produced by the Subgraph Sampler and executes the user-specified split strategy logic to split the data into training, validation, and test sets.
+Several standard configurations of SplitStrategy and corresponding Assigner classes are already implemented at a GiGL platform level: transductive node classification, inductive node classification, and transductive link prediction split routines.
+For more information on split strategies in Graph Machine Learning, check out these resources:

 In this example, we are using the transductive strategy as specified in our frozen_config: